BorisNaydenov/BorisNaydenov/README.md

 🌱 I like connecting the dots, solving problems and developing business relationships.

+📫 How to reach me: <a href="mailto:borissnaydenov@gmail.com">Email</a> or <a href="https://www.linkedin.com/in/boris-naydenov/">LinkedIn</a>

+⚡ Fun fact: I discovered a mistake in a Finance and Investments student's book.

+⚡So the "Fun fact" shows my critical thinking skill but is it a fun fact?

  👀 Take a look at my data analysis projects in my repositories.